ryanwinchester-forks/waifuVault-elixir-api/README.md

 end
 ```

+Run `mix test --trace --seed 0` to see all the test descriptions in order, as they are run.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at <https://hexdocs.pm/waifu_vault>.